 Interested in applying to Icahn School of Medicine at Mount Sinai’s MD/PhD program?
 Here’s what you need to know.

 We receive some 400 applications every year, and interview 80-100 of those students.
-The matriculating MD/PhD class typically consists of 11 to 14 students.
+The matriculating MD/PhD class typically comprises 12 students.

 No, enrollment in a formal pre-med program is not needed to apply.
 However, you must fulfill the following requirements, or have a plan to do so before matriculating.
 Our minimum requirements include one year of each of the following undergraduate courses:

 - Inorganic chemistry with a laboratory component

 - Organic chemistry with a laboratory component

 Courses in statistics or computer science may fulfill the mathematics requirement.
 You may also use biochemistry courses to fulfill the organic chemistry requirement.
 Prospective students should also demonstrate strong research interest and experience.